 About the Cell Care group

 The Cell Care group comprises Cell Care in Australia and Insception Lifebank, Cells for Life, and the Victoria Angel public bank in Canada.
 The combined group is one of the world’s top 10 companies in the sector with over 200,000 cord blood and tissue samples stored.
 Cell Care has invested in Australian clinical trials investigating the impact of cord blood in type-1 diabetes and cerebral palsy, and has supported research into stem cell expansion technologies for a number of years.
+Prior to the acquisition, Cell Care was a portfolio company of CPE Capital, a private investment firm based in Sydney.
 Visit www.cellcare.com.au for more information.